muquit/markdown-serve/docs/README.md

 ## Download pre-compiled binaries

 Download a pre-built binary for your platform from @MARKDOWN_SERVE_RELEASES@ page.

+Extract the archive and copy the binary as `markdown-serve` (Linux/macOS) or `markdown-serve.exe` (Windows) to somewhere in your PATH.

 @[:markdown](brew_install.md)